glideroggan/dream/readme.md

         - should show a toast

 # TODO
+- try to clean up more from the widget-wrapper
+- fix the product service to look like the other services
 - getting time to release
 ## account info
 - account info workflow, needs an empty/default state when no account is selected